Blaine Robison, M.A.

 The Greek historian Herodotus (440 BC) provides perhaps the earliest secular account of ancient Egyptian culture (Histories, Book II).
 An Egyptian priest, Manetho of Sebennytus (285-246 BC), wrote a book Aegyptiaca in Greek to acquaint the Mediterranean world with the history and civilization of his country.
 The original work has perished, but fragments have been preserved and transmitted by other ancient authors.
 See the complete work here: Manetho.

-17 Now with whom was He displeased forty years if not those having sinned, whose bodies fell in the wilderness?
+17 Moreover with whom was He displeased forty years?
+Was it not those having sinned, whose bodies fell in the wilderness?

 18 Then, to whom did he swear they would not enter into His resting place, if not to those having disobeyed?